-You’re lying in bed with some kind of health problem, taking medicine and maybe getting some kind of treatment or therapy.
-Or maybe you’re taking care of someone who’s ill, and it’s wearing you out.
+You're lying in bed with some kind of health problem, taking medicine and maybe getting some kind of treatment or therapy—and feeling pretty down.
+Or maybe you're taking care of someone who's ill, and it's wearing you out.
 Sometimes life can feel pretty overwhelming.
-This might seem like a crazy idea, but now’s the time for you to laugh.
+This might seem like a crazy idea, but now's the time for you to laugh.

-Whatever you’re doing right now, stop and find something that makes you laugh.
-Sure, laughter can help you forget about your troubles, but it also can help your body heal.
-That’s right.
+Whatever you're doing right now, stop and find something that makes you laugh.
+It may feel like a solution that won't last long, but laughter can help you forget about your troubles and help your body heal.
+That's right.
 Laughter can help your body heal.

 Your brain talks to your body